 By David M. Bessen, Director & CIO, Arapahoe County Government

-Starting in late-2014, the Information Technology and the Human Services departments developed software that provided for the digitization and workflow of public benefit applications and re-certifications submitted by approximately 100,000 citizens in the County who received public aid each year.
+Starting in late-2014, the Information Technology and Human Services departments developed software that enabled the digitization and workflow of public benefit applications and re-certifications submitted by approximately 100,000 citizens in the County who received public aid each year.

-Prior to the implementation of the software, copies of required documentation were bundled, ingested into a system by a scanning department, run through a quality control process and eventually forwarded to a caseworker for review.
-This legacy process demanded significant temporary staffing and overtime to process the volume of cases in the timeliness mandates, established by the State of Colorado.
+Prior to the software implementation, copies of required documentation were bundled, ingested into a system by a scanning department, run through a quality control process and eventually forwarded to a caseworker for review.
+This legacy process demanded significant temporary staffing and overtime to process the volume of cases as per the timeliness mandates established by the State of Colorado.

 With the software called HSConnects, supported by desktop scanners, County staff can now digitize documentation at our front counters, eliminating the need to copy and forward documents for subsequent scanning and avoiding the need to have a separate quality assurance process.
 Now scans are made from original documents, a driver’s license is ‘swiped’, the State database is queried for the citizen’s pre-existing records, the scanned documents are digitally attached to the client’s case and the case is forwarded through one of 86 workflows to the correct group of caseworkers.
 The process now typically takes about four minutes, a 92 percent improvement from the citizen’s perspective.
 On many occasions, citizens, having submitted their applications for benefits, are now getting calls to schedule their interviews with caseworkers—the next requirement in the process—before they had even returned to their cars in our parking lot!

 Even better, with the acceleration in processing, $1.4M in annual temporary staffing and overtime costs have been eliminated, the loss rate due to poor quality copies or the actual loss of paperwork has dropped from about 30 percent to nearly zero and staff turnover has dropped from about 25 percent to 5 percent annually.